Perfect or Perfectionism?

 This attitude of gratefulness and thanksgiving is not evident in the pride of perfectionism.
 In perfectionism there is discontentment with self and with others.
 Nothing is ever done as perfectly as it SHOULD be.
 I know very well as I lived with perfectionism all my life, in my foster home and with my natural mother, and I became what I judged.
 I have had to still battle thoughts in my mind that criticize and judge others.
 Faultfinding is a close companion to these other spirits associated with perfectionism.
 And never feeling good enough is transferred often to God as a result of the harsh taskmaster in our lives.
 In God's eyes we often never feel good enough.

 This is often accompanied by self-condemnation and condemnation of others.
 It fits quite well with a religious spirit because a religious spirit is like a harsh taskmaster, always demanding MORE.
 Always ready to compulsively confess to whatever sin there is out of fear of punishment...but without inner healing, not really achieving the peace that comes from heart change wrought by the Spirit of God when He comes and heals your inner man.
-Roots of perfectionism in our heart are often fueled by fear that came as a child;fear of failure, fear of punishment or abuse or neglect, that came when we didn't do things perfectly.
+Roots of perfectionism in our heart are often fueled by fear that came as a child;fear of failure, fear of punishment or abuse or neglect, fear of not being loved, that came when we didn't do things perfectly.
 But fear involves TORMENT the scriptures say.
 And only the LOVE of GOD can cast down these fears and uproot the damage done when parents or teachers demand more of a child than they can do themselves such as happens with perfectionism.
 Trying to please God like we did our parents is noble but can become just a habit of compulsive behavior and confession, and no real healing will take place unless we surrender completely our will in getting the healing we need.

 OT:8003 shalem (shaw-lame'); from OT:7999; complete (literally or figuratively); especially friendly: KJV-full, just, made ready, peaceable, perfect (-ed), quiet, Shalem [by mistake for a name], whole.

 OT:4357 miklah (mik-law'); from OT:3615; completion (in plural concrete adverbial, wholly): KJV-perfect.
 Compare OT:4356.
+OT:4356 mikla'ah (mik-law-aw'); or miklah (mik-law'); from OT:3607; a pen (for flocks): KJV-([sheep-]) fold.

 NT:5046 teleios (tel'-i-os); from NT:5056; complete (in various applications of labor, growth, mental and moral character, etc.); neuter (as noun, with NT:3588) completeness:KJV-of full age, man, perfect.